 Trek Day Three #trek-day-three

 Today was the final day of the trek, another 9km.
 We woke up this morning to clear blue skies with an incredible view of the mountains.
 Annapurna 2 looked over us as we got ready for the day, it was difficult to take our eyes off the snow-capped peaks.
 This was the reason I came to Nepal, to see the Himalayas in all their glory.
 Overall today wasn’t too bad but the morning was almost completely uphill and very hot.
-After lunch it was all downhill until the end so that was something to look forward to!
+After a welcome lunch stop at the See You Lodge it was all downhill until the end so that was something to look forward to!
 We lunched just before the interestingly named Australia House which sits at the high point of the trail at around 2100 metres above sea level.
-From there it’s downhill for the afternoon until we made it back to the highway where our driver and van were waiting for us.
+From there it’s downhill for the afternoon.
+We had a quick stop at Pukar Restaurant to rest our legs for a few minutes and then we were on our feet again until we made it back to the highway where our driver and van were waiting for us.
 What a welcome sight!
 As there were some shops on the road I treated myself to a cold bottle of Coke as a reward.
 I’m not much of a pop drinker but damn did that taste good.

 I felt like over the past three days I had climbed or descended ten-thousand steps but of course it was likely much less than that.
 My legs got an incredible workout either way.

 Back in the van we were headed back to Pokhara where we could relax and have a hot shower.
 I needed that, I stank.
 There are cold water showers available at some of the guest houses along the trek but I decided to own my filth.
 Luckily I don’t stink too bad.
 Feeling better after a hot shower we all went out for supper to a great restaurant called Moondance.
 It was great being in a small group of like-minded people as it made deciding where to go and what to eat so much easier.
 We didn’t have a single disagreement the whole trip, something I really appreciated.